 Almost anyone can graduate from law school but all of that time and effort will be wasted if you cannot pass the bar.
 My suggestion is to start studying your last semester and not wait.
 Here are some recommended study guides, click on the "next page" at the bottom for more selections.

 These are also good sites for preparing for your final law school exams.
 Your goal is to pass and the MBE is all about reading comprehension while the essay exams tend to test your knowledge of the specific laws in your state.
 For each section of the essay test there will be ten to twelve main cases in your state.
 You are really past the point where outlines are going to be of much use.
 Use your time answering past bar test questions under timed conditions and then comparing your answers to the model answers.

 There are important differences between the New York State bar exam eligibility requirements and other states' requirements.
 For example, students must take professional responsibility in a live format.
 Furthermore, the New York Court of Appeals adopted the Uniform Bar Exam effective with the July 2016 administration of the New York State bar examination.
 The court also adopted a requirement that applicants for admission in New York be required to complete an online course on New York law and take and pass an online examination on New York law, as a requirement for admission.
 The court also added a skills competency requirement that can be satisfied by completing one of five pathways.

-Alaska Exam Questions and Model Answers Contains exam questions and grader’s guides for Alaska bar examinations.
+Alaska Exam Questions and Model Answers Contains exam questions and grader’s guides for Alaska bar examinations prior to 2015.